EvictionLab/eviction-lab-website/content/weekly-reports/cincinnati-oh.md

 # Changes in eviction filings

-Eviction filings in Cincinnati were almost exactly at typical levels in January and February of this year.<sup>1</sup> Filings began to fall in March, were well below average in April, and remain lower than expected in May.
+Eviction filings in Cincinnati were almost exactly at typical levels in January and February of this year.<sup>1</sup> Filings began to fall in March and were well below average in April and May.

 1. Average eviction filings taken from Eviction Lab data for 2012–2016
 2. Filing data for 2020 collected by [January Advisors](https://www.januaryadvisors.com/)